min2ha/ukwa-site/content/target/68655/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Cabinet has duty to agree Brexit plan, says Theresa May

 Theresa May said her divided cabinet had "a great opportunity - and a duty" to agree a blueprint for the UK's future relationship with the EU at a crunch meeting at Chequers on July 6th